-Section F - Heritage and Community Impact - Describe the impacts of your project and how it meets at least two of our programme outcomes (see Section 5, p.5, above) - one from beneath two separate headings.
+Impact (Section F of the form) - Describe the impacts of your project and how it meets our programme outcomes (see Section 5 above).
 The information helps us to understand the value for money of our grant award and the benefits of your project.
 We wish to allocate our limited resources to the places where we know it is going to make the biggest difference.

-Section H - Supporting documents - You will be asked to upload supporting documents on the final page of the online form (see a list in Section 6, p.6, above).
+Supporting documents (Section H of the form, see advice in Section 6 above) - You will be asked to upload supporting documents on the final page of the online form.
 To do this select "browse" to find the file, select it and click "open", then select "upload".
 Only one document can be uploaded per box.
-If you upload the wrong document you can browse and reselect again, but you cannot clear a field entirely (you could upload a blank document instead).
+If you upload the wrong document you can browse and reselect again, but you cannot clear a field entirely.
 Before uploading check the titles of the documents, keep these as short as possible and without punctuation.
 There is a maximum file size of 5MB for each document.
-If you have difficulties or you are unable to provide the documents, or you have additional documents you wish to send, you must email these to us within 5 working days at: grants@nationalchurchestrust.org.
+If you have difficulties or you are unable to provide the documents, or you have additional documents you wish to send, you must email these to us within 10 working days at: grants@nationalchurchestrust.org.
 Please ensure that you include the name and location of the place of worship, and the reference number, in the title bar.

 Submit - Once you have completed Section H of the form, click "Next" this will produce a summary of your answers for you to check.
 If you are ready to submit your application choose "Submit" at the bottom of the page.
 Choose "Amend" if you wish to edit any text.
 Follow the same procedure again, clicking "Next" to proceed through all of the pages and, once satisfied, select "Submit".
 You will receive a copy of your application by email along with a reference number.
 Only at this stage will we know about, or be able to view, your application.
 Once it is submitted you can-not re-edit the form and we cannot return it to you.
-If you do need to notify us of any changes or additional information, please email: grants@nationalchurchestrust.org
+If you do need to notify us of any changes or additional information, please email us.